 Ports are relatively abundant for an Ultrabook class machine, and these include two USB 3.0 ports, HDMI, VGA and RealTek gigabit Ethernet.
 The Sony Vaio Duo 11 has dual band Intel 6235N WiFi with WiDi, Bluetooth 4.0 +HS and NFC.

-If you're willing to remove 18 Philips head screws from the bottom, you can access the single RAM slot and drive bay for upgrades.
+If you're willing to remove 18 Philips head screws from the bottom and under the speaker grilles, you can access the single RAM slot and mSATA drive for upgrades.
 The machine has 4 gigs of RAM soldered to the motherboard and a RAM slot.
 That bad news is that it's a Sony proprietary module.
 The stated max RAM is 8 gigs (4 soldered on board + a 4 gig DIMM).
 That said, 8 gigs is generally speaking as much memory as you'll ever need on an Ultrabook class device whose primary purpose in life isn't professional HD video editing or running several VMs concurrently.

 Like most Ultrabooks and convertible Windows 8 tablets with Intel Core i CPUs, the Vaio uses Intel HD 4000 graphics and there's no dedicated graphics option.
 We're OK with that in an 11.6 lightweight machine like the Duo 11, and it can handle Adobe CS apps, 1080p video playback and even some gaming well.
 For a sub 3 pound small machine, it's quite the powerhouse.
 Windows 8 runs flawlessly on the Vaio with absolutely no lag, and x86 apps meant for Windows 7 like MS Office 2013, Photoshop CS 6 and all brands of web browsers with Adobe Flash installed are quick to launch and responsive to use.
 We've used the Vaio Duo 11 to edit 30 meg RAW files in Photoshop and speed was perfectly adequate.
 Thanks to the speedy SSD and Windows 8's improvements, the Duo 11 boots in less than 5 seconds.
 Turn it on and you'd think it was simply waking from sleep: it's that fast.
 In fact, it makes the sleep function unnecessary unless you want to leave several apps and documents open when not using the device.